 |A finished (Status: Done) Purchase Agreement can not be added to any RfQ.|

-Fill the Drop-ship Address with the customer’s address.
-Send the RfQ to your vendors and Confirm the RfQ of the chosen supplier.
+– Fill the Dropship Address with the customer’s address.
+Send the RfQ to vendors and Confirm the RfQ of the chosen supplier.

 After confirmation, 2 buttons linking to Shipment and Vendor Bill is displayed.

-As shipment delivering goods from Vendor to Customer is auto generated, it is vital to go over it and enter the date on which goods are expected to be delivered to the customer (the information is taken from Packing List and Bill of Lading).
+– As shipment delivering goods from Vendor to Customer is auto generated, it is vital to go over the it and enter the date on which goods is expectedly delivered to customer (the information is taken from Packing List and Bill of Lading).

-Note that Force Accounting Date is related to the date recognized in the accounting journal entry.
+Noted that Force Accounting Date is related to the date recognized in accounting journal entry.

-Validate the shipment to mark as done once the goods are delivered to the customer.
+– Validate the shipment to mark as done once the goods is delivered to customer.

-Click the Vendor Bill button then “Create” to draw a draft bill.
+– Click button Vendor Bill then button “Create” to draw draft bill.

-Enter the details of the document, note that the Currency and Accounting Date will influence the value and date of the accounting journal entry.
+– Enter the details of document, noted that the Currency and Accounting Date will influence the value and date of accounting journal entry.
 Validate the bill to mark the amount as a payable.

-Find the sales order confirmation with a customer based on the following information: Order Number, Customer, Total Value, Invoice Status …
+– Find the sales order confirmed with customer based on the following information: Order Number, Customer, Total Value, Invoice Status …

 – Click “Create Invoice” to open the fly of issuing an invoice to the Customer.
 Select Invoiceable lines